 Boost my Shop offers the easiest way to sell on Amazon using a Magento 2 website only.
 The idea of eliminating the necessity to manage several accounts and backend interfaces and combining everything under the interface of one module is brilliant.
 Why should you do the same things twice?
 With the Boost my Shop Amazon Magento 2 module, it is no longer necessary.
 Simply install the extension and get the full control over your Amazon accounts right in the Magento 2 backend.
 Either third-party platforms or monthly fees won’t be used or charged.

-Since the Boost my Shop Amazon Magento 2 module is open source, it offers wide opportunities when it comes to customization options.
+Since the Boost My Shop Amazon Magento 2 module is open source, it offers wide opportunities when it comes to customization options.
 Due to high configurability, the tool can be easily adapted to the most strict ecommerce requirements.

-As for the multiple Amazon accounts support, the Magento 2 module allows to fully leverage Amazon Power Seller, so different accounts will be connected to the same extension under one Magento 2 backend.
+As for the multiple Amazon accounts support, the Magento 2 module allows users to fully leverage Amazon Power Seller, so different accounts will be connected to the same extension under one Magento 2 backend.

 Table of contents

-How to Create New Account
+How to Create a New Account

 In Shipment Confirmation, you enable/disable shipment confirmation from the Magento 2 backend.

 As for the Product section, it allows specifying a Magento attribute used for a product barcode.

 The Offer section allows you to enable/disable stock and price export from Magento 2 cron.
 You can select stock and price attributes that will be used in export, use special prices if they exist, apply tax and price coefficient before export, as well as select a delay attribute and specify a default delay.